Legal Insights / Family Law / Overview of Adult Adoption in BC

 Overview of Adult Adoption in BC

 Adoption is a significant legal process, most commonly associated with children finding their forever homes or recognizing the important role a step-parent is performing in their lives.
 However, there is no age limit on adoption in British Columbia.
-In this blog post, we outline in the ins and outs of adult adoption.

 Who Can Adopt?

 An applicant to adopt must be at least 19 years of age and a resident of BC for at least 6 months.
-Any one adult or two adults jointly may apply to adopt another person.
+Any one adult, or two adults jointly, may apply to adopt another person.
 It is not the adult seeking to be adopted who makes the application.

 Who needs to consent?

-The court may make the adoption order without the consent of anyone except the person to be adopted (and of course the applicant).
-This is distinct from the adoption of a child.
+The court may make an adult adoption order without the consent of anyone except the person to be adopted and, of course, the applicant.

 What’s the Process?